 This view overlooks the many demands we make of the animals.
 Love me forever, unquestioningly, no matter what kind of mood I’m in.
 Be affectionate toward me whenever I want you to be, no matter what mood you’re in.
 Leave me alone when I don’t feel like being bothered.
 Cheer me up when I’ve had a rotten day.

 The list is long, and most animals manage to meet many of these difficult demands much of the time.
 Take the time to appreciate the reciprocity of your relationship and to enjoy your rabbit for exactly who he is; in his own inimitable way, he will do the same for you.

-House Rabbit Journal Volume I 1989
+Life with an Aloof Rabbit was originally published in House Rabbit Journal Volume I 1989